Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group18____Parker Côté_Julia Jones_Weishan Li/BENG183_FINAL_PAPER_GROUP18_rev1.md

 #### STAR (Spliced Transcript Alignment to a Reference) is a efficient read mapping algorithm that handles RNA-Seq libraries

-With the rapid development of sequencing technology and the need for sequencing coverage, modern RNA-Seq experimental runs can easily generate libraries of size 30~200 million reads.
+With the rapid development of sequencing technology and the need for sequencing coverage, modern RNA-Seq experimental runs can easily generate libraries between 30~200 million reads.

-The sheer size of the read libraries and the non-continuous nature of RNA-Seq reads overwhelms traditional RNA-Seq aligners, which suffers from slow runtime and high alignment error rates.
-STAR overcomes all such challenges with the combination of seed and extend approach and fast string search algorithm.
+The sheer size of the read libraries and the non-continuous nature of RNA-Seq reads overwhelms traditional RNA-Seq aligners, which suffer from slow runtime and high alignment error rates.
+STAR overcomes all of these challenges with the combination of the seed and extend approach and the fast string search algorithm.

 ---

-### Why do we care about alignment speed and mapping error
+### Why do we care about alignment speed and mapping error?
 Modern computers are fast, with billions of transistors switching on and off at a rate of several gigahertz.
 However, the computation power we have is easily dwarfed by the size of input we wish to analyze.
 Given the length of genomes, even algorithms running in polynomial runtime can take an impractical time to execute.

 #### How bad is the Naïve approach?
 The naïve string search algorithm is simple.
-The query string is slide over the reference text and char-by-char comparisons are made after each slide.
+The query string slides over the reference text and char-by-char comparisons are made after each slide.
 [5]

-This approach works quite well for inputs of small size, but careful inspection of it execution reveals lot of unnecessary work.
+This approach works quite well for small inputs, but careful inspection of its execution reveals lot of unnecessary work.
 For instance: Try aligning AAAB to reference AAAAAAAAAA

 ```
 1-1	⌄		1-2      ⌄		1-3	  ⌄		1-4	   ⌄